 The team at Children’s National works to make the recovery after this surgery as easy as possible for patients and families.
 Our experts have created the very first Spinal Fusion Surgical Home to streamline care and facilitate faster recovery.

-A Guide to Posterior Spinal Fusion
+A Guide to Posterior Spinal Fusion (PDF)

 Videos on Life After Posterior Spinal Fusion